danielsrocket/danielsrocket/README.md

 # Welcome to Daniel's Rocket!

 ### About me
-AI SaaS builder & YT guy, with focus on improving every day both as a solo saas founder and as
+AI SaaS builder & YT guy, with focus on improving as a human.

 ### Motto
 I build the tools for the solo saas billionairs of tomorrow!